Jepulisk/rust-cli-magic-8-ball/README.md

 ## Install

-Clone the repository or manually download.
+Clone the repository or download and unzip.

 ## Usage